Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rhodes has 28 active public transport stops, offering a mix of train and bus services.
-These stops are served by 14 routes, carrying out 7,455 weekly passenger trips in total.
-Transport accessibility is rated excellent, with residents located an average of 128 meters from the nearest stop.
+These stops are served by 14 different routes, collectively facilitating 7,455 weekly passenger trips.
+The transport system is rated excellent for accessibility, with residents located an average of 128 meters from the nearest stop.

-Services operate at an average frequency of 1,065 trips per day across all routes, equating to approximately 266 weekly trips per individual stop.
+Service frequency averages 1,065 trips per day across all routes, equating to approximately 266 weekly trips per individual stop.

 Frequently Asked Questions - Transport